This page equips Business administrators with a user guide for the Infosys Equinox Commerce platform’s Promotions microservice.

 2. Click Add Actions.

-The Add Action field details appears:
+The Add Action field details appear:

 image alt text